Battle of Sisak: Battle

 On 22 June, between eleven and twelve o'clock, Erdődy and Auersperg's forces attacked Ottoman positions with Erdődy's army in front, consisting such an army of Croatian Hussars and infantry.
 The first assault was repulsed by the Ottoman cavalry.
 Then the soldiers of Colonel Auersperg joined the attack, followed by Eggenberg's and other commanders' troops, forcing the Ottomans to retreat towards the Kupa River.
 The army of Hasan Pasha was driven into a corner between the rivers Odra and the Kupa, with the bridge across the Kupa being taken by soldiers from Karlovac.
 The Sisak garrison led by Blaž Đurak attacked the remaining Ottoman forces that were besieging Sisak.
 Caught between two Christian army flanks, the Ottomans panicked and started a chaotic retreat, trying to swim across the Kupa River and reach their camp.
-The bulk of the army, with most of its commanders, end up either slaughtered or drowned in the river.
+The bulk of the army, with most of its commanders, ended up either slaughtered or drowned in the river.

 The fatal cavalry charge by Telli Hasan Pasha, during the Battle of Sisak in 1593.

 The battle lasted around one hour and ended in a total defeat for the Ottomans.
 Predojević (Nikola Predojević was the original name of Telli Hasan Pasha) did not survive the battle.
 Among the Ottoman commanders that were killed or had drowned in the Kupa were Sultanzade Mehmed Bey of the Sanjak of Herzegovina, Džafer Bey, Sanjak-bey of Pakrac Cernica and Hasan Pasha's brother, Arnaud Memi Bey of the Sanjak of Zvornik, and Ramazan Bey of the Sanjak of Pojega.
 Ibrahim Bey of the Sanjak of Lika managed to escape.
 Total Ottoman losses were around 8,000 killed or drowned.
 The Christian army captured 2,000 horses, 10 war flags, falconets, and artillery ammunition left by the Ottomans.
 Christian army losses were light; a report from Andreas von Auersperg submitted to Archduke Ernest on 24 June 1593 mentions only 40–50 casualties among his men.